-I have autism and I see the world very differently than most.
-I notice the smallest details that most people ignore – people have a tendency to ignore me because I have a disability.
+I have autism, and I see the world very differently than most.
+I notice the smallest details that most people ignore and people tend to ignore me because I have a disability.
 One way I see myself existing in this world is by capturing my reflection in everyday scenarios.
+My work is reminiscent of twentieth-century street photographers like Lee Friedlander and Vivian Maier.
+I insert myself subtly yet deliberately in my images through shadow and reflection.
 Because my autism can be a barrier for me to relate to the “normal” world, when I capture my reflection in a window, the glass acts as a barrier to whatever is behind the window.
-In my artwork, the thing behind the reflection is my representation of the normal world and I am caught in another plane that runs parallel to the world in which everyone else lives.
-By capturing my image in this “in between” state, I’m re-inventing myself in a way that the outside world cannot ignore me anymore.
+In my artwork, the things behind the reflection are my representation of the ordinary world; I live in the glass, being caught in another plane that runs parallel to the world in which everyone else lives.
+By capturing my image in this “in-between” state, I’m re-inventing myself in a way that the outside world cannot ignore me anymore.
 By looking at my work, I am present in their world.
 Being present is what motivates me to create.

 I also use a variety of inanimate objects to express how it feels to live with autism.
 An abandoned building can show a sense of loneliness or chaos, but there is also a sense of beauty, longevity, and resilience.
 Sometimes the world judges harshly on things.
 These objects have a history, knowledge, and beauty that only comes with time.

 I’ve been photographing myself in my images for some time, and I’ve recently begun a new series of self-reflective work.
 I like inserting myself in my photographs as a way to depict my feelings about my autism, and I’ve recently begun experimenting with underwater photography.
 Sometimes, my autism can make me feel like I’m underwater, seeing the world through a distorted and out of focus lens.